bluerobotics/ardusub-gitbook/developers/full-parameter-list.md

 Accelerometer3 offsets of Z axis.
 This is setup using the acceleration calibration or level operations

+- Units: m/s/s

 - Range: -3.5 3.5

-- Units: m/s/s

 ## INS_GYRO_FILTER: Gyro filter cutoff frequency

 *Note: This parameter is for advanced users*

 Filter cutoff frequency for gyroscopes.
 This can be set to a lower value to try to cope with very high vibration levels in aircraft.
-This option takes effect on the next reboot.
 A value of zero means no filtering (not recommended!)

-- Range: 0 127

 - Units: Hz

+- Range: 0 256

 ## INS_ACCEL_FILTER: Accel filter cutoff frequency

 *Note: This parameter is for advanced users*

 Filter cutoff frequency for accelerometers.
 This can be set to a lower value to try to cope with very high vibration levels in aircraft.
-This option takes effect on the next reboot.
 A value of zero means no filtering (not recommended!)

-- Range: 0 127

 - Units: Hz

+- Range: 0 256

 ## INS_USE: Use first IMU for attitude, velocity and position estimates